Otto Lee

-Otto Oswald Lee (born July 29, 1967) is a Hong Kong-born American politician, attorney, and military veteran who was a Sunnyvale, California city council member from 2003 to 2011, before which he was on the Planning Commission, which he chaired from 2000 to 2001.
+Otto Oswald Chau Hiu Lee (born July 29, 1967) is a Hong Kong-born American politician, attorney, and military veteran who was a Sunnyvale, California city council member from 2003 to 2011, before which he was on the Planning Commission, which he chaired from 2000 to 2001.
 From 2005 to 2006 he was vice mayor, and from 2006 to 2007 he was the 57th mayor of Sunnyvale.
 He is a patent attorney, and a co-founder and partner of the Intellectual Property Law Group LLP.

 Prior to becoming a lawyer, Lee served in the U.S. Navy as a supply corps officer.
 He was a commander in the United States Naval Reserve and the executive officer of a Naval Aircraft Carriers Reserve unit based in San Diego.

 Early life and education

-Lee was born in Hong Kong, then a British colony, in 1967.
+Lee was born Lee Chau-hiu in Hong Kong, then a British colony, in 1967.
 He moved to the U.S. state of California at age 15.
 He received a B.S. in chemical engineering and nuclear engineering from the University of California, Berkeley, a J.D. from the University of California, Hastings College of the Law, and an LL.M. in Public International Law from Leiden University in The Netherlands.